 When and how do I pay for my transfer to Koh Chang?

-Paying for Private Transfer – your choice!
-Unless you’re going to/from Cambodia (where you must pay the first driver at the border crossing), you don’t need to pay a deposit, and you can choose how and when you pay for any private transfer.
+Paying for Private Transfer You don’t need to pay a deposit.
+You cna pay the driver, in cash – Thai Baht – when you arrive at your destination.
 If you’re coming to Koh Chang, the driver can stop at a bank or currency exchange once you get to the island.
-This will offer a much better exchange rate than you’d find at the airport.

 How far in advance do I need to book a transfer?

-For most shared or private transfers to Koh Chang, you can book up to 24 hours before departure – but availability depends on what’s still available.
-It’s a good idea to book as early as possible to make sure you have locked in your spot.
+For most private transfers to Koh Chang, you can book up to 24 hours before departure – but if you are travelling during peak holiday periods, it’s a good idea to book as early as possible to make sure you there will be a driver available.